ichisemasashi/Nim_in_action/nimprogramming/tmp.md

 All these functions accept an optional start parameter as last argument.
-A common use case is to use an integer position variable initialized with zero, which we increase by the returned value so that the parsing can continue at the current position in the [string]{.str}.
+A common use case is to use an integer position variable initialized with zero, which we increase by the returned value so that the parsing can continue at the current position in the [string].
 The next example will use this strategy.
 For [parseUntil()] overloaded functions are available which gets not a char set but a single character or a substring as parameter.
 These functions stop parsing when the